hardikaj96/microservice-system-design/README.md

 # Microservices Architecture

-This project consists of four microservices (A, B, C, D), with service A exposed externally.
+This project consists of four microservices (Main Service, Sentiment Analysis, Word Count, Entity Recognition), with Main Service exposed externally.
 The services communicate internally, and they are orchestrated using Docker Compose.

 ## Table of Contents
 - [Overview](#overview)